-"(9) REHABILITATION.-The term 'rehabilitation' means to restore the ability or capacity to engage in usual and customary life activities through education and therapy.
+"(9) REHABILITATION.-The term 'rehabilitation' means to restore the ability or capacity to engage in usual and customary life activities through education and therapy.-

-"(10) SUBSTANCE ABUSE.-The term stance abuse' includes inhalant abuse.
+"(10) SUBSTANCE ABUSE.-The term 'substance abuse' includes inhalant abuse.

+"There is authorized to be appropriated such sums as may be necessary for each fiscal year through fiscal year 2015 to carry out this title.

+"TITLE VIII-MISCELLANEOUS

 "SEC.
-715. AUTHORIZATION OF APPROPRIATIONS.

-"There is authorized to be appropriated such sums as may be necessary for each fiscal year through fiscal year 2013 to carry out this title.

-"TITLE VIII-MISCELLANEOUS SEC 801 REPORTS
+801, REPORTS.